iterative/dvc.org/content/docs/command-reference/exp/run.md

 > `--queue/temp` experiments.
 To include untracked files, stage them with
 > `git add -N` first (before `dvc exp run`).
 Feel free to `git reset` them
 > afterwards.
 Git-ignored files/dirs are explicitly excluded from runs outside
-> the workspace to avoid committing secrets into experiments.
+> the workspace to avoid committing unwanted files into experiments.

 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance (creates a tmp dir for each job).